-U.S. Department of Commerce Invests $1.65 Million to Support Automotive Manufacturing in Berkeley County, South Carolina
+U.S. Department of Commerce Invests $1.9 Million to Support the Manufacturing Sector in Berkeley County, South Carolina

-WASHINGTON – U.S. Secretary of Commerce Penny Pritzker today announced that the Department’s Economic Development Administration (EDA) is awarding a $1.65 million grant to Berkeley County, South Carolina to construct a new regional sewer system to support automaker Volvo’s first U.S. manufacturing facility.
-According to the grantee, this project will help to create 2,000 jobs and spur $500 million in private investment.
+WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $1.9 million grant to Berkeley County to make critical water infrastructure improvements needed to support the region’s manufacturers.
+According to grantee estimates, the project is expected to create nearly 2,000 jobs and spur $520 million in private investment.

 About the U.S. Economic Development Administration (www.eda.gov)